rcardin/http4s-tutorial/README.md

 ]
 ```

-Hence, we can model the above information using a case class:
+We can model the above information using a case class:

 ```scala
 case class Movie(title: String, year: Int, actors: List[String], director: String)